-His concerts and recitals take him to numerous venues and festivals in France, Germany, Belgium, Switzerland, Spain, Italy, China, the United Kingdom, the Netherlands and Japan, alongside pianists Jamal Moqadem, Billy Eidi , Michel Tranchant or Noël Lee.
-He also performs as a soloist with orchestra, such as at La Folle Jour de Nantes, where he performs Gustav Mahler's Rückert-Lieder at the Festival des Heures Romantics, where he sings the same composer's Lieder eines fahrenden Gesellen.
-It has been heard on France-Musique in programs and concerts devoted in particular to Paul Verlaine's musicians, to Hugo Wolf's lieder or even to the vocal quartet Amadis, of which he is a founding member.
+His concerts and recitals take him to numerous halls and festivals in France, Germany, Belgium, Switzerland, Spain, Italy, the United Kingdom and the Netherlands as well as in China, alongside pianists Jamal Moqadem, Billy Eidi , Michel Tranchant or Noël Lee.
+He also performs as a soloist with orchestra, as at the Folle jour de Nantes, where he performs Gustav Mahler's Rückert-Lieder.
+We have been able to hear him regularly on France-Musique in shows and concerts devoted to the lied and the melody.

 On the lyrical scene, he specializes in Mozart roles and in French opera (Ramiro in L'Heure Espagnol by Maurice Ravel, Le Mari in Les Mamelles de Tirésias by Francis Poulenc ...).
 He sang numerous times the title role of Pelléas et Mélisande by Claude Debussy.

 Very involved in teaching and research since the beginning of his career, Jean-François Rouchon holds the certificate of aptitude and professor of lyric singing at the Conservatoire with regional influence of Cergy-Pontoise and at the Royal Conservatory of Brussels.
 His work as a performer doctorate (Music: research and practice) devoted to the melodies of Charles Bordes (1863-1909) and completed in 2016 received the Mozarteum Prize from France.